UGent-Woodlab/Gigapixel-Woodbot/README.md

 ---

 ##  License
-TODO -- TO CHANGE --
-This project is protected under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) License.
+This project is protected under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) License.
 For more details, refer to the [LICENSE](https://github.ugent.be/UGent-Woodlab/Gigapixel-Woodbot/blob/main/LICENSE) file.

 ---